eclab/grains/info/ModularMIDIConventionsForMusicians.md

 ### Four oscillators playing different notes, using MIDI Mode 4 (OMNI OFF, MONO)

-MIDI Mode 4 is like a simplified version of MPE: you can define a range of channels similar to a "Zone", each channel only plays one note at a time, and there is a "global channel" like MPE's master channel.
+MIDI Mode 4 is like a simplified version of MPE: you can define a range of channels similar to a "Zone", each channel only plays one note at a time.
 MIDI Mode 4 is really mostly supported by guitar controllers, not keyboard controllers or DAWs.

 If your MIDI Distributor supports MIDI Mode 4 on some range of channels, you'll need to set up the range from your DAW or controller.
 Let's say you've set up Mode 4 on Channels 5 through 8.
-This will automatically also assign Channel 4 as the global channel.
 Now just hook up outputs 5 through 8 on the Distributor to your four oscillators.

 ### Mixing and matching